 Dr. Robert Ingoglia, adjunct instructor in the Department of History, published two reviews in the American Library Association’s Choice: Current Reviews for Academic Libraries.
 The reviews, which appeared in October and November of 2016, were of Roger B. Manning’s War and Peace in the Western Political Imagination: From Classical Antiquity to the Age of Reason (Bloomsbury Academic, 2016); and Richard W. Kaeuper’s Medieval Chivalry (Cambridge University Press, 2016).
 In addition, Dr. Ingoglia published an Op-Ed piece in the nation’s third oldest newspaper The Philadelphia Enquirer (26 August 2016) entitled “Commentary: Don't Say These Things to your Unemployed Friends.”
 The piece entered syndication and was picked up by national newspapers such as the Tucson Star and, internationally, by The Gulf Today (United Arab Emirates).

 Dr. Joseph Coyne, Emeritus Professor of Psychology, has been named the New Jersey Psychological Association's 2016 "Psychologist of the Year".
-Dr. Coyne was also re-elcted for a two year term to the American Psychological Association Council of Representatives, the governing body of the APA, as the Representative from New Jersey.
+Dr. Coyne was also re-elected for a two-year term to the American Psychological Association Council of Representatives, the governing body of the APA, as the Representative from New Jersey.

 Study Beyond Connection Reception